sketch7/FluentlyHttpClient/README.md

 ```

 ### Testing/Mocking
-In order to test HTTP requests the library itself doesn't offer anything out of the box.
+In order to test HTTP requests, the library itself doesn't offer anything out of the box.
-However we've been using [RichardSzalay.MockHttp](https://github.com/richardszalay/mockhttp), which we recommend.
+However, we've been using [RichardSzalay.MockHttp](https://github.com/richardszalay/mockhttp), which we recommend.

 #### Test example with RichardSzalay.MockHttp